RubberCthulhu/erlang-odbc-oracle-fix/README.md

 make
 ```

-* a.
-If you want to install entire distribution do:
+* If you want to install entire distribution do:

 ```
 make install
 ```

-* b.
-If you want only to fix odbc module in existed Erlang OTP installation copy odbcserver executable to sufficient directory in your Erlang OTP:
+* If you want only to fix odbc module in existed Erlang OTP installation copy odbcserver executable to sufficient directory in your Erlang OTP:

 ```
 sudo cp ./lib/odbc/priv/bin/odbcserver /erlang/otp/path/lib/odbc/priv/bin/